 You’ll also want to have some experience under your belt too as course providers like to see that you know what to expect from schools and young people.
 This could be in a job as a TA, offering sports classes to young people, mentoring and coaching teenagers, volunteering on trips, and so on.

 Can I do a PGDE via distance learning?

 There are several options for PGDE Scotland distance learning.
 The University of Aberdeen, for example, offers both a PGDE primary distance learning and a PGDE secondary distance learning route.
 These are part-time courses which last 18 months instead of 9, and still, include 18 weeks of school placements.

 PGDE courses in Scotland courses aren’t as common as full-time courses, so distance learning can be an excellent option for students requiring flexibility.
 Distance learning includes local teaching placements, while the theory and pedagogy are taught online, in selected face-to-face sessions, through self-study, and group work.

 All students need to submit a UCAS PGDE application, which includes a completed form, supporting evidence, a reference, and a PGDE personal statement.
-If you receive an offer of a place, you’ll also need to get in touch with SAAS to get the ball rolling with your PGDE funding.
+If you receive an offer of a place, you’ll also need to get in touch with Student Awards Agency Scotland (SAAS) to get the ball rolling with your PGDE funding.

 The deadline is usually around the 15th of January for courses that begin in August the same year.
 If you apply for your PDGE before mid-January, you’ll receive a decision by the beginning of May.

-An interview for a place on a PGCE or PGDE usually includes several elements, including group work, mini teaching demo, and interview.
+An interview for a place on a PGDE course will likely include several elements: group work, mini teaching demo, and your interview.
 The programme begins in mid-August, coinciding with the start of the school year.